alirezabj/Part3-Exercise3/README.md

     public static void main() throws Exception {

         // read two shapes
-        System.out.println("A circle is defined by a centre and a perimeter point others by corner points.");
+        System.out.println("A circle is defined by a centre and a perimeter point, the others by corner points");
         Shape s1 = readShape();
         Shape s2 = readShape();